Khizar-Hussian/proxmox-homelab-template/docs/services.md

 # 📦 Service Management Guide

-This guide covers how to add, configure, update, and manage services in your homelab.
+This guide covers how to add, configure, update, and manage services in your modern Python-based homelab.

 ## 🎯 Service Architecture